Press Release Details

 NOT FOR DISTRIBUTION TO U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE UNITED STATES

-Highlights in the first quarter of 2019 included the following:
+Highlights for first quarter of 2020 included the following:

 Fairfax India’s detailed first quarter report can be accessed at its website www.fairfaxindia.ca.

 In presenting the company’s results in this news release, management has included book value per basic share.
 Book value per basic share is calculated by the company as common shareholders’ equity divided by the number of common shares outstanding.

 Fairfax India is an investment holding company whose objective is to achieve long term capital appreciation, while preserving capital, by investing in public and private equity securities and debt instruments in India and Indian businesses or other businesses with customers, suppliers or business primarily conducted in, or dependent on, India.

 |For further information, contact:|